fenago/Grokking-Deep-Learning/Lab_11.md

 43],
 33]])

 I’ve highlighted the first column in bold.
-See how the indices for the phrase “That,” are in the first column on the left?
+See how the indices for the phrase "That," are in the first column on the left?
 This is a standard construction.
 The reason there are eight columns is that the batch_size is 8.
 This tensor is then used to construct a list of smaller datasets, each of length bptt.